Eric Gill: Ditchling Village 1907–1913

 Late in 1909 Gill decided to become a sculptor.
 Gill had always considered himself an artisan craftsman rather than an artist.
 He rejected the usual sculpture technique of first making a model and then scaling up using a pointing machine in favour of directly carving the final figure.
 His first sculptures included Madonna and Child (1910), which the art critic Roger Fry described as a depiction of "pathetic animalism", and the almost life-size work now known as Ecstasy (1911).
 The models for Ecstasy were his sister Gladys Gill and her husband, Ernest Laughton.
 The incestuous relationships between Gill and Gladys that continued during their lives had already begun at this point.
 There is also some evidence, from Gill's own writings, of an incestuous relationship with Angela, another of his sisters.

 An early admirer of Gill's sculptures was William Rothenstein and he introduced Gill, who was fascinated by Indian temple sculptures, to the Ceylonese philosopher and art historian Ananda Coomaraswamy.
 Along with his friend and collaborator Jacob Epstein, Gill planned the construction in the Sussex countryside of a colossal, hand-carved monument in imitation of the large-scale structures at Gwalior Fort in Madhya Pradesh.
 Throughout the second half of 1910 Epstein and Gill would meet on an almost daily basis, but eventually their friendship soured very badly.
 Earlier in the year they had held long discussions with Rothenstein and other artists, including Augustus John and Ambrose McEvoy, about the formation of a religious brotherhood.
 At Ditchling Epstein worked on elements of Oscar Wilde's tomb in Père Lachaise cemetery, for which Gill designed the inscription before sending Joseph Cribb, who had moved to Ditchling in 1907, to Paris to carve the lettering.

 Gill had his first sculpture exhibition in 1911 at the Chenil Gallery in London.
 Eight works by Gill were included in the Second Post-Impressionism Exhibition organised by Roger Fry at the Grafton Galleries in London during 1912 and 1913.

 By 1912, while Gill's main source of income was from gravestone inscriptions, he had also carved Madonna figures and was widely assumed, wrongly at that time, to be a Catholic artist.
-As such he was invited to an exhibition of Catholic art in Brussels and on route stayed for some days at the Benedictine monastery at Mont-César Abbey near Louvain.
+As such he was invited to an exhibition of Catholic art in Brussels and en route stayed for some days at the Benedictine monastery at Mont-César Abbey near Louvain.
 Gill's experiences at Louvain, seeing the monks at prayer and hearing plainsong for the first time, persuaded him to become a Catholic.
 In February 1913, after religious instruction from English Benedictines, Gill and Ethel were received into the Roman Catholic Church and Ethel changed her name to Mary.